Alfred T. Smith: Later career

 In 1920, Smith was assigned as a student United States Army War College.
 While taking this course, Smith reverted to his permanent rank of major, and was quickly promoted to permanent lieutenant colonel and permanent colonel.
 In 1921, he was assigned as a student at the United States Army Command and General Staff College.

 After graduating from the Staff College in 1922, Smith was assigned to duty with the Organized Reserve Corps on the staff of the Third Corps Area at Fort Howard, Maryland.
 In 1928, Smith was assigned to command the 34th Infantry Regiment at Fort Eustis, Virginia.

 Smith was chief of the War Department's Military Intelligence Division from January 3, 1931 to January 2, 1935.
 He was promoted to brigadier general in January 1932.
 From February to May 1935, Smith was assigned to Fort Devens, Massachusetts as commander of the 18th Infantry Brigade, a unit of the 9th Infantry Division.

 From June 1935 to January 1937, Smith commanded the Philippine Division.
 From July 1937 to January 1938, he commanded the 3rd Infantry Division at Fort Lewis, Washington.
 Smith left the Army for disability in May 1938, a few months before reaching the mandatory retirement age of 64.

 Later life

 By virtue of his service in the Philippines, Smith was a member of the Military Order of the Carabao.

-In retirement, Smith was a resident of Washington, DC.
+In retirement, Smith was a resident of Washington, D.C.
 He died at Walter Reed Army Medical Center on November 27, 1939.
 Smith was buried at Arlington National Cemetery.